enukeWebDev/MERN_App/README.md

 This is a simple application of M-E-R-N stack.
 I am working on becoming more familiar and comfortable with the M-E-R-N stack.
 It was my first time working on MongoDB and Redux.
 It was definitely a good learning experience!

 When I was building the project, I leverage the use of different branch for each features.
 This saves me a TON of time as at one point - the app crashed.
-Because I used different branch, I was able to recover my project on it's working state!
+I was able to recover my project from the last working state branch.

 The app is a journal or something like a mini diary.
   - If first time user - user MUST register